 Great set of interviews with the most prominent people from the FIRE movement.
 Most of the episodes will introduce you to the personal story of the interviewees.
 My favorites are the ones with JL Collins, Mrs. Frugalwoods and author’s personal reflections on his second year of early retirement.

-Jacob has stopped posting to the blog several years ago, but most of his ideas stand the test time.
+Jacob has stopped posting to the blog several years ago, but most of his ideas stand the test of time.
 They are very different from the mainstream, and that’s why I find the blog very interesting.

 This podcast is also full of interviews.
 Interviewers do a great job of covering particular topics in each of the episodes, like travel rewards, house hacking, generosity, parenthood etc. I’m still going through the episodes.
 So far my favorites are about generous giving and The Good Dad Project.

 This is a very simple guide on how to invest in the stock market.
-I trust Jim’s writing because he has tried many approaches and has done lots of mistakes, worked in the financial industry, and went through multiple recessions.
+I trust Jim’s writing because he has tried many approaches and has done lots of mistakes, worked in the financial industry, and went through several recessions.